shanemgordon/Happy-Hoppers/README.md

 In the future when I begin studying web development again I plan on remastering this game with better-chosen netcode.
 As this was written by a high school version of myself, it is admittedly not a paragon of commenting, structure or even functionality.
 However, it does represent over three months of concentrated effort to study and use the fundamental systems of Node.js.
 In the future, I plan to completely remake the game and some of the art assets involved.
-This new version will use my newfound knowledge of websocketing and UDP net messages for a more reliable and robust netcode.
+This new version will use my newfound knowledge of websocketing and UDP net messages for a more reliable and robust netcode, as well as a more intelligently made front-end user interface

 In the mean time, feel free to enjoy what I was able to build earlier in my career along with its wacky art and story provided by my former classmate, who now studies design at Syracuse